Heydon/inclusive-design-checklist/README.md

 # Inclusive Web Design Checklist

 Aims to be the **biggest** checklist of inclusive design considerations for the web _ever_.
 Includes items for accessibility, performance, device support, interoperability, and language.
 Pull requests welcome!
+Please add to the `checklist.json` file.

 - [ ] Minify CSS and JS, and remove unused/redundant code [Resource #1](https://developers.google.com/speed/docs/insights/MinifyResources)
 - [ ] Maintain terse HTML, without over-reliance on `<div>` scaffolding